-Arizona Snowbowl is between two and three hours from Phoenix, depending on where in Phoenix you start your trip.
+Arizona Snowbowl is two to three hours from Phoenix, depending on where in Phoenix you start your trip.
 Arizona Snowbowl, when in full operation, has five ski lifts with the highest being 11,500 feet.
 The longest run is two miles.
 There are 40 runs/trails at Arizona Snowbowl on 777 skiable acres.
 The breakdown for skiers is as follows: Beginner: 37%, Intermediate: 42%, Advanced: 21%.
 The longest is two miles.
 In addition to the five aerial ski lifts, there are two surface conveyors.
 The average snowfall at Snowbowl is 260 inches per year.

 The season starts in mid-November.
 Arizona Snowbowl is seven miles north of Flagstaff on Highway 180, 7 miles to ski slopes on Snowbowl Road.

 There are also many motels in the Flagstaff area where people stay when they are enjoying a weekend or longer trip to Arizona Snowbowl.
 Check guest reviews and prices for Flagstaff, Arizona hotels on TripAdvisor.

 Arizona Nordic Village will appeal to those who enjoy cross-country skiing and snowshoeing.
 Arizona Nordic Village is located in the Coconino National Forest, just seven miles north of Snowbowl Road on Highway 180.
 You can purchase day passes or season passes.
 Instruction and equipment rental are also available at the Center.
 Previously known as Flagstaff Nordic Center, the destination has been reinvented to offer not only cross-country skiing and snowshoeing, but also glamping in yurts and cabins, bike and foot races, special events, corporate meetings, family reunions, and weddings.